 Personal information will not be used or disclosed by Paddle Canada for purposes other than those for which it was collected as described herein, except with the consent of the individual or as required by law.

-Information disclosed to a third party (i.e. Mailing house, MBNA Canada) with consent from the individual shall be protected by a third party agreement to limit use and disclosure.
+Information disclosed to a third party (i.e. Regional Member Association, Rapid Media, Mailing House, Instructor Pro Purchase Company) with consent from the individual shall be protected by a third party agreement to limit use and disclosure.
 All lists are for one-time use, as noted for the above projects, and Paddle Canada does not sell its list to other third party agencies.

 Personal information will be retained for certain periods of time in accordance with the following:

-- Membership and subscription data will be retained indefinitely from the time a member or subscriber chooses to leave Paddle Canada, in the event that the individual chooses to return;
+- Membership and subscription data will be retained indefinitely from the time a member chooses to leave Paddle Canada, in the event that the individual chooses to return;

-- Membership, subscription and personal data for all deceased persons will be terminated immediately upon receipt of notification.
+- Membership, subscription and personal data account for all deceased persons will be deactivated immediately upon receipt of notification.

-- Registration data and health information collected by instructors will be will be retained for a period of seven years after an individual has completed a Paddle Canada course or program, except in the case of minor participants.
+- Registration information collected by instructors will be will be retained by the instructors (and not the Paddle Canada office) for a period of seven years after an individual has completed a Paddle Canada course or program, except in the case of minor participants.
 Minor participant information will be retained for a period of 7 years from the time the individual ceases to be a minor (i.e. age 25) as required by the terms of Paddle Canada’s insurance provider, for liability purposes;

-- All certification data will be retained for the life of the participant.
+- All certification data will be retained for the life of the participant by Paddle Canada office database.

 - Credit card information, when provided by telephone, shall be retained in a secure location, after which it will be destroyed.
-When provided by internet, no information is retained.
+When provided by internet, no information is retained by Paddle Canada.

 - As otherwise may be stipulated in federal or provincial legislation.